codewithmanas/Master-DSA-101/README.md

 - Make notes on how you approach that problem, divide it into steps
 - Then, finally upload on GitHub because you may need it in future for reference, this also improve your self confidence which is needed to solve better problems.

+## Optimization Techniques:
+- by sorting
+- using space
+- by using two pointers

 That's all.
 Thanks for reading.